A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Spectral Solution Algorithm

 \subsection{Line-of-sight integration}

 The LOS integration proceeds by defining a coordinate system $(x', y', z')$, where $z'$ is the coordinate along the LOS.
-At each sky-plane pixel $(x', y')$, I integrate quantities such as the tracer density $\nu$ and the LOS-weighted second moment $\nu \overline{v_{\rm los}^2}$ along $z'$.
+At each sky-plane pixel $(x', y')$, I integrate the luminosity-weighted second moment $\nu \overline{v_{\rm los}^2}$ (or any other moment) along $z'$.
 At each integration step, coordinates are transformed to the galaxy frame $(r, \theta)$, and the intrinsic moments $\overline{v_r^2}, \overline{v_\theta^2}, \overline{v_\phi^2}$ are evaluated via interpolation, projected onto the LOS vector, and summed using a quadrature rule.
 For this step, I employ the general tensor-projection formalism described in \citet[sec.~3]{Cappellari2020}.

 In my previous implementation \citep[e.g.][sec.~6.3]{Cappellari2020}, the LOS integral was evaluated over the full domain $(-\infty, \infty)$ using a standard TANH-based quadrature \citep{Schwartz1969tahn_quadrature}.
 This approach is efficient where the integrand is smooth; however, the presence of a supermassive black hole creates a singularity in the potential and velocity dispersion at the galaxy centre ($r=0$).
 While adaptive quadrature can handle such features, it is ill-suited for the massive parallelisation required by GPU hardware, which relies on fixed instruction sets across threads.